trimstray/nginx-admins-handbook/doc/HELPERS.md

 <sup><i>* Available in Tengine Web Server (but these modules may have been updated/patched by Tengine Team).</i></sup><br>
 <sup><i>** Is already being used in quite a few third party modules.</i></sup>

+##### Configure options

+Out of the box you probably do not need to provide any flags yourself, the configure script should detect automatically some reasonable defaults.

+However, in order to optimize for speed and/or security, you should probably provide a few compiler flags.
+Red Hat published an article about the flag collections they consider good - see [Compiler and linker](#compiler-and-linker) chapter for more information.

+Another reasonable way to do it would be to copy the options used by your distribution provided packages.
+The maintainer probably knows what he was doing, and you at least know it works for your use case.

+There are some of the NGINX configuration options, for more information please see [Building nginx from Sources](http://nginx.org/en/docs/configure.html).

 ##### Compiler and linker